ghedo/go.pkt/README.md

 * [filter] [filter]: provides an API for compiling and manipulating BPF filters.
   A filter can be either compiled from tcpdump-like expressions, or created from basic BPF instructions.
-Filters can then be either applied directly to packet sources (see the capture package) or directly run against binary data.
+Filters can then be either applied to packet sources (see the capture package) or directly run against binary data.

 * [packet] [packet]: provides the interfaces for implementing packet encoders and decoders.
 Every supported protocol implements the Packet interface as a